Mineral wagon: Operations

 In the era of private-owner wagons the movement of mineral wagons could be complex as coal was moved around the British rail network to wherever it was needed.
 Different users required (or preferred) different grades of coal, and not all the coalfields of the United Kingdom produced all the grades.
-Even areas with large-scale mining activity could also receive coal from other areas of the country, and there was also a large export market - around a quarter of coal mined in Britain was sent abroad.
+Even areas with large-scale mining activity could also receive coal from other areas of the country, and there was also a large export market – around a quarter of coal mined in Britain was sent abroad.
 Users ranged from large heavy industry and power generation sites to a single coal merchant selling coal for domestic users in a single rural village.

-In the major coal mining areas, the large collieries (or companies that owned multiple collieries) would privately own many hundreds of mineral wagons.
+In the major coal mining areas, the large collieries (or companies that owned multiple collieries) would privately own several hundred mineral wagons.
 In South Wales, where large quantities of coal were shipped directly to docks such as Cardiff and Barry, trains consisting of long rakes of colliery-owned wagons (sometimes even with one train consisting entirely of wagons from a single owner) ran between the coal mines and the docks.
-Coal mines might also deal directly with large customers that bought coal in bulk.
-While commonly such orders would be shipped from the colliery to the customer in colliery wagons, some users had their own fleets of mineral wagons to collect coal from whichever colliery was supplying.
+Coal mines might also deal directly with large customers buying coal in bulk.
+While such orders would commonly be shipped from the colliery to the customer in colliery wagons, some users had their own fleets of mineral wagons to collect coal from whichever colliery was supplying.
 There were also businesses acting as coal factors of various sizes, buying coal from collieries and selling it to users.
 Again, some factors maintained their own fleet of mineral wagons to both collect and deliver coal, others received coal in colliery-owned wagons and distributed it in their own and some merely acted as intermediaries, arranging for the shipment to be delivered either in the colliery wagons or with wagons supplied by the customer, the railway or from a wagon hirer.

 Britain had thousands of coal merchants, all but the largest of which purchased coal from factors and then sold it to the end user which was usually smaller businesses and domestic customers.
 While large cities may have supported several large coal merchants operating from multiple sites, most were small enterprises serving their immediate local area.
 Merchants would receive coal in the goods yard of their local railway station.
 Some merchants rented yard space from the railway to store, sell and distribute coal but others had their premises elsewhere, unloading their coal direct from the wagon to a cart for transport to its final destination.